-You may recall that last month the Second Circuit Court of Appeals affirmed the Southern District of New York ("SDNY")’s January 2016 ruling that the inexpensive “My Other Bag” canvas totes, which bear cartoon imagery of Louis Vuitton trademarks, are, in fact, protected by the parody defense.
+You may recall that in December 2016, the Second Circuit Court of Appeals affirmed the Southern District of New York ("SDNY")’s January 2016 ruling that the inexpensive “My Other Bag” canvas totes, which bear cartoon imagery of Louis Vuitton trademarks, are, in fact, protected by the parody defense.
 As such, the court held that My Other Bag is not on the hook for copyright infringement or trademark infringement or dilution, as asserted by Louis Vuitton.
 The appeals court - like the SDNY - was also quick to call out Louis Vuitton - the world's most valuable design brand - for its failure to take a joke, which was been an ongoing theme in this case, which was originally filed in June 2014.

 According to Louis Vuitton's request for a hearing en banc - filed in mid-January - not only did the SDNY rule erroneously in the case, the Court of Appeals did, as well - on several counts.
 Per Louis Vuitton, the Second Circuit panel ruled in conflict with existing case law (the law as established by the outcome of former cases) in the Second Circuit and against the case law set forth by the Supreme Court.